 Progesterone acts on your breasts and uterus, so it’s essential for healthy reproduction and periods.
-But did you know it also acts on your brain, immune system, and detoxification enzymes?
+It also acts on your brain, immune system, and detoxification enzymes.
 Progesterone does a lot more for you than just fertility and easy periods.
 It soothes, nourishes, energizes, strengthens, and rescues your body in ways you never imagined.

 Benefits of progesterone

-- Boosts energy by stimulating the thyroid and heating up metabolism.
+- Boosts energy by stimulating the thyroid and increasing metabolic rate.
 That’s why your body temperature goes up half a degree when you make progesterone after ovulation.
-It also stabilizes communication between the hypothalamus and adrenal glands and so relieves HPA dysregulation (also known as “adrenal fatigue”).
+It also stabilizes communication between the hypothalamus and adrenal glands and so can relieve symptoms of HPA dysregulation.

-- Soothes mood and rescues sleep because of the Valium-like effect of its metabolite allopregnanolone (ALLO).
+- Soothes mood and rescues sleep thanks to its metabolite allopregnanolone (ALLO).
 ALLO is a neurosteroid that interacts directly with GABA receptors in the brain and promotes sleep.
 Progesterone also up-regulates the DAO enzyme and so relieves the anxiety symptoms of histamine intolerance.
-Finally, it stimulates sleep centres in the brain and is essential treatment for premenstrual and perimenopausal insomnia.
+Finally, progesterone stimulates sleep centres in the brain and can relieve premenstrual and perimenopausal insomnia.

 - Nourishes hair and clears skin because it reduces male hormones (androgens) by inhibiting the enzyme 5-alpha reductase.
 The result is faster-growing hair, less skin oil (sebum), and fewer skin break-outs.

-- Lightens periods by counteracting estrogen’s stimulating effect on the uterine lining.
+- Lightens periods by thinning the uterine lining.

 - Builds bones and muscle by stimulating osteoblasts (bone-building cells) and the growth of new muscle.

-- Protects against cancer by counteracting estrogen’s stimulating effect on breast and uterine tissue.
+- Reduces the risk of cancer by counteracting estrogen’s stimulating effect on breast and uterine tissue.
 It may even have a future role as a treatment for breast cancer.

 Conditions associated with progesterone deficiency: